ianjamesburke/ai-video-analysis/README.md

-# Video Analysis with OpenAI GPT4o
+# AI Video Analysis with OpenAI GPT4o

 I had an idea for a way to analize video B-Roll (non-talking clips) by creating storyboards and sending those to ChatGPT.
 Anyway that was about 12 hours ago.
 It's currently 6am and I can't be bothered.